Article

 Let’s start building

-For my demo, I bootstrapped a Next.js project and therefor the code examples might show React.js code.
-Naturally, this is just my preference for reactive web application and you can use any (or no) framework.
+For my demo, I bootstrapped a Next.js project and therefore the code examples might show React.js code.
+Naturally, this is just my preference for reactive web applications and you can use any (or no) framework.

 Loading TensorFlow.js and MobileNet